Freakwill/pyrimidine/paper/paper.md

 | scikit-opt| scikit-learn Style | Numerical Optimization | Unextensible | Encapsulated as a data frame      |
 |scikit-optimize|scikit-learn Style  | Numerical Optimization | Very Limited | provide some plotting function |

-`tpot`, `gplearn`, and `scikit-opt` follow the `scikit-learn` style, providing fixed APIs with limited extensibility.
+`tpot`, `gplearn`, and `scikit-opt` follow the `scikit-learn` style [sklearn_api], providing fixed APIs with limited extensibility.
 However, they are mature and user-friendly, serving their respective fields effectively.

 `deap` is feature-rich and mature.
 However, it primarily adopts a functional programming style.
 Some parts of the source code lack sufficient decoupling, limiting its extensibility. `gaft` is highly object-oriented with good extensibility, but not active.
 In `pyrimidine`, various operations on chromosomes are treated as chromosome methods, rather than top-level functions.
 When users customize chromosome operations, they only need to inherit the base chromosome class and override the corresponding methods.